 find them on your site any longer.
 Do you still sell 'fast moving'

 A: First of

-years I've also sold them on my own website.
-I can't put into words how
+also over years I've sold them here on my own website.
+I can't put into

-encouraging you've been to me, and I've been blessed to have made so
+words how encouraging you've been to me, and I've been blessed to have

 With so many parts distributors now selling